CZDanol/DNLTray/README.md

 - You can adjust parameters/add your own patterns and recompile (python required)
 	- Feel free to use pull requests

+# Print recommendations
+* PLA
+* Standard 0.2mm layers
+* No supports
+* Maybe add a 5mm brim so that the models don't warp (it's a little pain to get it off though)

 # License
 - Free for non-commercial use
 - If you intend to use the designs commercially, please contact me to negotiate a commission.